cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 `doguctl` supports dogu developers in robustly defining a log level for a dogu.
 This leaves only the mapping of a found log level to the respective logging framework in the dogu.

-In the `dogu.json` a validatable log level can be set, which already brings a default value on the Dogu side.
+In the `dogu.json` a log level configuration value can be set, which both can be validated and also provides a default value on the dogu.

 ```json
 {